Loop: Mohabbat

 When we interview bands on their songs, I occasionally ask if they’ll be making a video for the song.
 When it comes to Mohabbat (and your music in general) though, just as the difficulty level of Urdu ghazals, it feels like it would be a hard task to wrap up that musical journey with images.
 I mean, it feels like everybody will get their own share from the tune itself- like a shelter for everyone.
 How have you reached this consciousness level so young and what should we expect from you for the future?

-I, that’s, that’s a very generous way to put it.
-It is hard for me to imagine what the videos would look like, which is why, I mean, I’m sure you’ve noticed that there are no videos of for any of my music or maybe there’s one or two that are kind of focused on a dancer and less about me, I’m like not even in the video.
-They’re more like live, we look this, here’s a video of us playing the song, live a conceptual video or any kind.
+I don’t know how I’ve reached this consciousness level so young.
+I mean that’s a very generous way to put it.
+It is hard for me to imagine what the videos would look like, which is why, I mean, I’m sure you’ve noticed that there are no videos of for any of my music or maybe there’s one or two that are kind of focused on a dancer and less about me, I’m not even in the video.
+They’re more like live, a video of us playing the song, live a conceptual video or any kind.

 Yeah, like it’s still something that I am not.
 I haven’t, this is why, you know, it’s not on me to figure this out.
 I mean, I guess it is a little bit but I really have to work with like an incredible music video director or someone who can kind of hear out my ramblings and like make sense of it and create some really stunning visual accompaniment to this music because I’m kind of like, that’s really, I don’t think my forte and it doesn’t have to be.